Learn how to use split testing with your email campaigns.

-When clicking on a different metric option, a helpful box appears providing further information on what the metric means and what it's useful for.
+When selecting a different metric option, a helpful box appears providing further information on what the metric means and what it's useful for.

-When satisfied with your configurations, click on the Save & continue button.
+When satisfied with your configurations, select the Save & continue button.

 The campaign settings are displayed for you to review.
 Each set of variables are shown as a different summary tab.

-When ready, click on either the Send campaign immediately or Confirm scheduled campaign button at the bottom of the screen, depending on what you've chosen to do previously.
+When ready, select either the Send campaign immediately or Confirm scheduled campaign button at the bottom of the screen, depending on what you've chosen to do previously.